PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

 = v1.5.0 - TBD
+* Feature: Position popups based on the click trigger.
+Tooltips & Popovers are now possible.
 * Feature: Added new conditions for targeting children & grandchildren / ancestors of selected content.
 * Feature: Added new settings to the Nav Menu editor to choose a popup that a menu item will trigger.
 * Feature: Addded option to Disable on Tablets as well as mobile phones.